 Anyone for a cup of tea?
 The Fire-Maple Tea Kettle is a must-have for any tea-lovers out there thanks to the tea filter that comes included.

-This large-capacity kettle allows for boiling water of up to 1.5 L, which is enough to make tea for medium-sized groups of campers (although there’s a 0.8 L model available too).
+This large camping kettle allows for boiling water of up to 1.5 L, which is enough to make tea for medium-sized groups of campers (although there’s a 0.8 L model available too).
 It’s constructed of super-strong materials, with an aluminum body and a steel handle that’s coated in nylon to protect your hands – don’t worry though, despite being large and sturdy, the weight has been kept to a minimum (0.7 lbs).